Spacesuits: In This Module

-The EMU works well for spacewalks outside the space shuttle and the International Space Station.
-But as NASA goes back to the moon and on to Mars, spacewalks will be different.
+The EMU works well for spacewalks outside the International Space Station.
+But as NASA goes beyond Earth's orbit and on to Mars, spacewalks will be different.
 Astronauts will use spacesuits more often.
 They will need to last longer.
 They will also need to be more flexible.
-Explorers will have to be able to move as freely as possible as they explore craters on the moon and climb the valleys and volcanoes of the Red Planet.
+Explorers will have to be able to move as freely as possible as they explore space outside Earth's orbit and climb the valleys and volcanoes of the Red Planet.

 |More About Spacesuits|